-The Coronavirus Large Business Interruption Loan Scheme (“CLBILS”)
+The Coronavirus Large Business Interruption Loan Scheme (“CLBILS”) – now closed

 The British Business Bank’s CLBILS facilitates business finance to mid-sized and larger UK businesses, specifically those with a turnover above £45m, the upper limit of the current CBILS initiative.
 As with CBILS, it is for businesses that are viable but experiencing lost or deferred revenues, leading to disruptions to their cashflow.
 The borrower always remains 100% liable for the debt.

 Details of the scheme and the panel of approved lenders are available from the British Business Bank here.

 We are ready to assist our clients with the application process as the lender will be looking for a sound borrowing proposal with supporting forecasts.
 We are well placed to bring our knowledge of our clients and the lenders credit decision-making together to advise you.
 This will allow clients to remain focused on running day-to-day operations during this crucial period.
 Please get in touch with your usual Kreston Reeves contact for further information on how we can help or myself.

 The CLBILS deadline has been extended to 31 March 2021 but check with your lender that they are still participating in the scheme.

 - Businesses with turnover from £45m up to £250m can borrow up to £25m under the scheme.

 - Businesses with turnover over £250m can borrow up to £50m under the scheme.

 The facilities are available on repayment terms from 3 months to 3 years.